KamauGilbert/human_body_part_identification_model/README.md

   - Low accuracy may be due to:
     - Limited dataset (318 images).
     - Low number of epochs (100).

-  -Before improving the model, I used the weights on Detectron2 and trained it using my custom dataset.
-  - I managed to train the model but did not test it on an image due to the limited GPU.
-I will do so once Colab has given me access to a GPU.
+  - I managed to train and test the Detectron2 model.Detectron2 offered a better output compared to YOLOv8.
+Find the Detectron2 output image under the detectron model test output png image.

 - **Future Plans**:
   - Augment dataset.
-  - Increase the number of epochs during training.
+  - Increase the number of epochs used on YOLOv8 during training.
   - Re-test to improve accuracy.

 ### Challenges